aledoronin/NMC/README.md

 # NMC
-Project Neu(t)ralMC: energy-efficient open source Monte Carlo algorithm for assessing photon transport in turbid media
+Project NMC: energy-efficient open source Monte Carlo algorithm for assessing photon transport in turbid media

 Light propagation in turbid mediums such as atmosphere, fluids and biological tissues is a challenging problem which necessitates accurate simulation techniques to account